alyssia-lou/alyssia-lou.github.io/_posts/2017-06-21-histoire-dentrey-festival.markdown

 pages: 2017
 category: Edition, 19 × 27,7 cm, 48 pages.
 description: >
-  À la fin des années 60 émerge au Cambodge un mouvement musical qui permit la rencontre d’éléments de la musique traditionnelle cambodgienne avec des sons rock and roll.
-Avec Sinn Sisamouth, Pan Ron, Ros Sereysothea, Mol Kamach avec le Baksei Cham Krung, Drakkar...
+  During the 60’s and early 70’s, a new music scene emerged in Cambodia that took Western rock and roll and stood it on its head – creating a sound like no other.
+Cambodian musicians crafted this sound from the various rock music styles sweeping, America, England and France, adding the unique melodies and hypnotic rhythms of their traditional music.
+With Sinn Sisamouth, Pen Ran, Ros Sereysothea, Mol Kamach with the Baksei Cham Krung…

 images:
     - histoire-dentrey-festival/cover.jpg